 Treatment Side Effects

-The last stages of brain cancer are very trying and require the communication between the patient, the family, doctors, nurses, physical therapists and hospice care workers.
+The last stages of brain cancer are very trying and require communication between the patient, the family, doctors, nurses, physical therapists, and hospice care, workers.
 The end of life can be challenging and emotional, especially in the last stages of brain cancer, yet professionals are always available to guide patients and families through the process—the key is to access them.